Good Moduli Spaces in Derived Algebraic Geometry: Derived good moduli spaces

 \subsection{A discussion of different properties of morphisms and notions of good moduli space}

-It is evident that that the definitions of good moduli space, $\mathcal{U}\sA$-good moduli space and $\sA$-good moduli space essentially differ in the property we require the morphism $q \colon X \to Y$ to satisfy, namely being \ucd, universally cohomologically affine and cohomologically affine respectively.
+It is evident that the definitions of good moduli space, $\mathcal{U}\sA$-good moduli space and $\sA$-good moduli space essentially differ in the property we require the morphism $q \colon X \to Y$ to satisfy, namely being \ucd, universally cohomologically affine and cohomologically affine respectively.
 We thus think it is fruitful to include a short discussion and examples on these properties and their relations.
 We thank David Rydh for helpful conversations that motivated this subsection.

 Let $f \colon X \to Y$ be a qcqs morphism of Artin stacks.
 By Proposition~\ref{Prop:ucd0_props}, if $f$ has affine diagonal, then being \ucd is equivalent to being universally cohomologically affine.
 Under further assumptions, Proposition~\ref{Prop:ucd0_props} gives converse statements to this equivalence as well.
 The following examples show the departure between the different notions in the absence of affine diagonal.

-\begin{example}[Hall--Rydh] Take $X = \ast$, $Y=BA$, with $A$ a classical abelian variety, e.g., an elliptic curve, and $f$ the universal torsor $* \to BA$.
-Then $f$ is cohomologically affine, but not \cd. \end{example}

-\begin{example}[Rydh] Let $X=BA$ be the classifying stack of an abelian variety $A$ and consider the structure morphism $f \colon BA \to \ast$.
-Then $f$ is universally cohomologically affine, but not \cd. \end{example}